 This section describes emergency guidelines and requirements for laboratory operations.
-It supplements emergency procedures described in other documents, including your Departmental Health and Safety Plan, building Emergency Evacuation Plan (EEOP or FSEP) and the UW Emergency Response Management Plan.
-General information regarding building emergencies can be found on the EH&S Building Safety Resources page or the University's Safety Portal.
+It supplements emergency procedures described in other documents, including your Departmental Health and Safety Plan, Fire Safety Evacuation Plan (FSEP) and the UW Emergency Response Management Plan.
+General information regarding building emergencies can be found on the EH&S Building Safety Resources webpage or the University's Safety Portal.
 The RP must prepare laboratory personnel for emergencies, such as injuries, fires or explosions, chemical spills, floods, power failures and earthquakes.
 To prepare for an emergency, laboratory personnel should plan, obtain response kits and materials and practice responses.
 New employee laboratory emergency procedures need to be included as part of new employee orientation.
-All staff should participate in periodic drills and exercises, including discussions, to keep knowledge current and safety first.
+All personnel should participate in periodic drills and exercises, including discussions, to keep knowledge current and safety first.